-Stringed instruments often contain a dizzying array of mathemetical geometries; the length and/or thickness of strings, the placement of frets, the bodies themselves.
-All of it designed to vibrate those strings at the right frequencies to produce harmonic sounds.
+Stringed instruments often contain a dizzying array of mathematical geometries; the length and/or thickness of strings, the placement of frets, the bodies themselves.
+All of it designed to produce the harmonic frequencies we hear as notes and chords arising from vibrating strings.
 But what is vibration, if not a wave?
-Reduce a wave to its mathematical base and you have a simple sine wave, an oscillation between two points at a regular frequency.
+Reduce a wave, or for that matter the vibration of the string, to their mathematical bases and you have a simple sine wave, an oscillation between two points at a regular frequency.

 This series was created live during the Redwood Coast Music Festival inside the Morris Graves Museum of Art.
 The overall concept of the series was to explore the connections between music and water, through a set of shared geometric structures.